How Do I Locate a Sex Offender Living Near Me?

 Will the FBI alert me when a sex offender moves into my area?

 No. The Federal Bureau of Investigation hunts criminals who move across state lines, but mostly for the purpose of apprehension and prosecution.
 The FBI isn't responsible for alerting individual families when a child molester moves into the neighborhood.
-But with Family Safety Report, you can monitor up to three addresses and receive e-mail alerts when a sex offender moves near any of the addresses you specify.
+But with Family Safety Report, you can receive e-mail alerts when a sex offender moves near you.